kippmr/esri-social-bikes/README.md

 * Wei Lu
 * Jack You

 **Purpose**: To compliment the [Bike Share](https://www.bikesharetoronto.com/) program present in the City of Toronto by determining routes between bike hubs using only bike-friendly routes (no highways).
-As of creation of this app, the [bike share website](https://member.bikesharetoronto.com/stations) only displays available hubs.
+As of the 24th of March, the [bike share website](https://member.bikesharetoronto.com/stations) only displays available hubs.

 In particular, the app will display all available bike hubs, where the user will select the start and end hubs, have a route automatically generated on bike-friendly paths giving higher priority to bikeways, and display the distance of the generated route.